ciconini/patacao/backend/src/modules/administrative/domain/pet.entity.md

 3. **Validation at Boundaries**: All validation happens in constructor and update methods
 4. **Age Calculation**: Age is calculated, not stored, to ensure accuracy over time
 5. **Vaccination Tracking**: Structured vaccination records support health management workflows
+6. **Date Immutability**: All Date objects in vaccination records are copied to new instances to prevent external mutation
-6. **Species-Aware Logic**: Senior classification considers species-specific age thresholds
+7. **Species-Aware Logic**: Senior classification considers species-specific age thresholds
-7. **Timestamp Management**: Automatic `updatedAt` tracking on every modification
+8. **Timestamp Management**: Automatic `updatedAt` tracking on every modification

 ## Usage Notes